Guidelines for Examinees - the Psychometric Entrance Test:

 The answer sheet for the writing task is two-sided, and you may write on both sides.
 Some of the lines are numbered so that you can see how much you have written.
 Make sure to write only in the designated places and not to stray beyond the marked margins.
 The answer sheet is read by an optical scanner, and anything written outside of the margins will not register.
 The scanner is designed to read marks made by a pencil.
 Any unwanted writing or marks should be erased.
 Make sure to bring two pencils, an eraser and a sharpener to the test.

 Note: Each examinee will receive only one answer sheet for the writing task!
-You will not be given an additional or alternative answer sheet.
-The inside cover of the test booklet can be used as scrap paper.
+You will not be able to receive an additional answer sheet or replace the one you have with another one.
+There is a place in the test booklet which includes the writing task that can be used to write a draft of your essay.
+Please note: You must write your essay on the writing task page.
+Anything written on scrap paper will not be checked.
 Plan your essay so that it fits into the numbered lines.
 An example of the writing task answer sheet appears in the practice tests.

 Each question in the multiple-choice sections has four possible responses from which you must choose the best answer.
 Choose only one answer.
 Mark your answers on the answer sheet, making certain to mark the correct question in the correct chapter.
 The answer sheet for the multiple-choice sections is also read by an optical scanner that feeds the data directly into a computer.
 We recommend using a pencil so that you can erase and correct your answers.